Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 (Amazon chief executive and founder Jeff Bezos owns The Washington Post.)

 “As with everything at Amazon, we take data security very seriously, and any sensitive data is treated in accordance with long-standing policies.
-We are confident that the cloud is highly secure,” said Amazon spokeswoman Kerri Catallozzi.
+We are confident that the cloud is highly secure,” Amazon spokeswoman Kerri Catallozzi said.

 The palm-scanning experiment is the latest sign that Amazon isn’t shying away from products that push the boundaries of what customers are willing to accept, if it can make their lives easier or spark a little joy.
 Now, buoyed by the success of the Alexa and Ring product lines, Amazon is leaning into biometrics in a way that companies like Apple have previously decided are too risky.